 • Full weather-sealing costs extra

-The Fujifilm X100VI continues to break sales records and you may find it very difficult to get as the company struggles to keep up with demand.
-Hype aside, one can see why: the X100VI is indeed a very capable and well-featured camera.
-It boasts the highest resolution sensor on our list with 40.2MP, as well as 5-axis In-body image stabilisation.
-While reviewing we found that this allows sharp hand-held shots with shutter speeds as slow as 1/8s and 1/4s.
+The Fujifilm X100VI continues to break sales records and can be elusive to buyers as the company struggles to keep up with demand.
+I can see why: the X100VI is indeed a very capable and well-featured camera.
+It boasts one of the highest resolution sensor on our list with 40.2MP, as well as 5-axis In-body image stabilisation that helps you capture things at slower shutter speeds and potentially without a tripod.
+While reviewing, I found that this allows sharp hand-held shots with shutter speeds as slow as 1/8s and 1/4s.

-The fixed 35mm equivalent f/2 lens lets you focus on objects as close as 10 cm and creates a pleasing bokeh effect- all the while resolving an impressive level of detail across the entire frame.
-With the high resolution sensor you can use 1.4x and 2.0x digital teleconverters and still get decent resolution images that are downsized to 20MP or 10MP.
+The fixed 35mm equivalent f/2 lens lets you focus on objects as close as 10cm and creates a pleasing bokeh effect- all the while resolving an impressive level of detail across the entire frame, so it is not just ideal for street scenes but for capturing close-up detail too.
+Fuji offers two lens converters, one that provides a wide 28mm equivalent focal length ideal for landscapes and a 50mm equivalent, better suited for portrait photography.
+And with the high resolution sensor you still get decent resolution images that are downsized to 20MP or 10MP.

-The small body has a retro design similar to its predecessor the X100V (now discontinued), and has the same sensor and processor as the X-T5.
+The small body has a retro design similar to all of its five predecessors, and has the same sensor and processor as the Fujifilm X-T5.
 With the X-Processor 5, you get subject recognition autofocus and tracking, with birds, planes, and automobiles all being detected.
-There’s also human face and eye detection, but this unfortunately is in a separate menu setting.
+There’s also human face and eye detection, but this unfortunately, is in a separate menu setting.

-The film simulation modes made the X100-series so special in the first place, so Fujifim’s appealing feature has been added to this latest model too, with the new addition REALA ICE mode now it has 20 distinct options in total.
+The film simulation modes made the X100-series so special in the first place, so Fujifilm’s appealing feature has been added to this latest model too; with the new addition REALA ACE mode, now it has 20 distinct options in total.

 Amateur Photographer verdict